Amphibious assault ship

-The largest fleet of these types is operated by the United States Navy, including the dating back to 1989 and the very similar ships which entered service in 2014.
+The largest fleet of amphibious assault ships is operated by the United States Navy, including the dating back to 1989 and the very similar ships which entered service in 2014.
 Just as an aircraft carrier leads a carrier strike group in the US Navy, an amphibious assault ship leads an expeditionary strike group.
-Amphibious assault ships are also operated by the Chinese People's Liberation Army Navy, the Royal Navy, the French Navy, the Italian Navy, the Spanish Navy, the Royal Australian Navy, the Brazilian Navy, the Egyptian Navy, the Republic of Korea Navy (South Korea) and the Turkish Naval Forces.
+Amphibious assault ships are also operated by the Chinese People's Liberation Army Navy, the British Royal Navy, the French Navy, the Italian Navy, the Spanish Navy, the Royal Australian Navy, the Brazilian Navy, the Egyptian Navy, the Republic of Korea Navy (South Korea) and the Turkish Naval Forces.

 The term amphibious assault ship is often used interchangeably with other ship classifications.
-It applies to all large-deck amphibious ships such as the landing platform helicopter (LPH), landing helicopter assault (LHA), and landing helicopter dock (LHD).
+The United States Navy hull classification currently categorizes full-length flight decked ("carrier-type") amphibious warfare ships into three classes, namely the landing platform helicopter (LPH), landing helicopter assault (LHA) and landing helicopter dock (LHD), all regarded as amphibious assault ships.